What is a Deviated Septum?

-The nasal septum is a thin wall made of bone and cartilage that is between the two nostrils, separating the left and right nasal airways.
+The nasal septum is a thin wall made of bone and cartilage between the two nostrils, separating the left and right nasal airways.
+A deviated septum occurs when this wall is displaced to one side, leading to one nasal passage being smaller.
 Though the nasal septum should ideally be centered, it is typically slightly off-center for 80% of people.
 This usually is not glaringly obvious and does not cause issues.
 When the nasal septum is noticeably more on one side versus the other, it is deviated.
-This results in one airway being narrower which can cause various symptoms.
-A deviated septum can range in severity (or in their deviation from center) and may need surgical treatment.
+This results in one airway being narrower, which can cause various symptoms.
+A deviated septum can range in severity (or in deviation from the center) and may need surgical treatment.

 A deviated septum is a condition that can be caused by:

-• A nose injury which can commonly occur during contact sports, car accidents, falling etc. The trauma from this can displace the septum.
+• A nose injury can commonly occur during contact sports, car accidents, falls, etc. The trauma from this can displace the septum.

-• People can also be born with a deviated septum which means that it occurred during fetal development.
+• People can also be born with a deviated septum, which means that it occurs during fetal development.

 A deviated septum impacts the airflow in the nose and can actually block airflow in the obstructed nostril.
-This can cause:
+This can cause various symptoms related to nasal airflow and breathing difficulties, including:

-• Skin in the nose to become dry and cracked, causing frequent nosebleeds
+• Skin in the nose becomes dry and cracked, causing frequent nosebleeds

 • Nasal congestion